jpwesley13/phase-1-project/README.md

 ## Initialization

-When Pokémon Roulette is loaded, 5 randomly selected Pokémon from the pokeapi.co API will be displayed as thumbnails.
+When Pokémon Roulette is loaded, 5 randomly selected Pokémon will be displayed as thumbnails.
 Users will be shown these Pokémon as well as be given basic instructions on how to use the app's features.

 ## Features